game-of-nfts/gon-testnets/README.md

 Through the several rounds, participants are expected to gain knowledge and build an understanding of the Interchain NFTs feature and assist in the discovery of interesting attack vectors.

-The testnet infrastructure will include:
+The testnet [infrastructure](./appendix/testnet-info.md) will include:

-- ICS721 SDK chain
+- ICS721 SDK Chain
-- ICS721 Wasm chain
+- ICS721 Wasm Chain
-- IBC relayers
+- IBC Relayers
-- Support services
+- Support Services
 - Faucets
+- Explorers

 Participants will utilize all GoN testnets for feature-testing, and for completing multiple tasks.